SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 * Use when the data is uniformly distributed or random

-7. Performance of unsorted data in joins
+7. Performance of Unsorted Data in Joins
 ------------------------------------------

 When data is not well-clustered or naturally ordered, a join operation can take a long time.